volkovasystem/array-contains/README.md

 array-contains
 ==============

-Check if the array contains the given element.
+Checks if the array contains the given element.